 The internet, since its inception, has been a playground for those technically advanced.
 Setting rules and regulations for a cyber world without obvious delineations has been a challenge, to say the least, for the government and private sector alike.
 Today, there are more checks and balances than ever.
 However, there are more profitable opportunities and more hackers than ever to exploit them.

 The rise in cybercrime is undeniable and so too, is the cost of damages from data breaches.
 A cursory google search unearths cyber breaches from every company under the sun and millions of dollars in cost.
-So many companies are switching to managed security service providers in an effort to protect themselves.
+So many companies are switching to remote IT security services providers in an effort to protect themselves.

 The bottom line: MSSP programs are more effective, efficient and have access to data protection technology that only a handful of specialized private firms also utilize.
 Cyber threat hunt operations, machine learning, artificial intelligence and dark web cyber threat intelligence are just a few of the advanced arsenal MSSPs utilize to keep your sensitive information secure.
 There’s also the added bonus of substantial cost effectiveness compared to an in house or third party security team.
 A 2017 NTT Security report found: